My approach

 You may feel stuck, overwhelmed, disconnected from yourself, or unsure why you're reacting in the way you are.

-Together we can gently explore what may be happening beneath the surface and help bring greater understanding to your experience.
+Together we can gently explore what may be happening beneath the surface and begin to make sense of your experience.

 Every person is different